Genies, Inc.

-Genies is an American avatar technology company founded by Akash Nigam and Evan Rosenbaum in 2017.
-Genies' consumer app allow users to create fully personalized avatars to be used in apps such as Giphy, iMessage, and Instagram.
-Genies also offers a software development kit (SDK) enabling brands to create a branded avatar experience and online marketplace directly in their apps.
-The company also consists of an Avatar Agency that creates digital versions of its clients.
+Genies is an American AI avatar and companion company founded by Akash Nigam.
+Genies' consumer apps and tools allow users to create fully personalized AI avatars to be used in apps and games.
+Genies offers a software development kit (SDK) enabling developers, brands and talent to create a branded avatar experience and online marketplaces.

 History

-When Nigam was a junior in college at the University of Michigan studying computer science and economics, he met University of Pennsylvania student, Evan Rosenbaum, and soon after, the two co-founded a company called Blend.
-Blend started as a mobile app for college students that gifted items in exchange for sharing photos.
+Nigam founded a company called Blend, which made a mobile app for college students that gifted items in exchange for sharing photos.
 The co-founders received an acquisition offer but declined.
-Shortly after, the pair began using much of Blend’s proprietary technology to build Genies.
+Shortly after, the pair began using much of Blend's proprietary technology to build Genies.
+The company also consists of an Avatar Agency that creates digital versions of its clients.

-In 2021, Genies started offering non-fungible tokens (NFTs) in partnership with celebrities such as musician Shawn Mendes.

 In March 2022, then-former Disney CEO Bob Iger joined the board of the company.

-In August 2022, the company released its NFT storefront, “The Warehouse.”
+In August 2022, the company released its storefront, “The Warehouse.”
 The storefront will be open on Dapper Labs’ Flow blockchain and allows users to download the Genies Studio app to create their own avatars and buy digital fashion items to dress them.

-Because each item is an NFT, the original creator gets a cut of the revenue each time that item is resold and owns the intellectual property behind the design.
+In 2023, Genies created a software development kit aimed at gamers.

+Genies have been adopted by celebrities such as Justin Bieber, Russell Westbrook, and Shawn Mendes.

+In 2024, Genies unveiled its Avatar Framework, which supports customizable avatars, fashion, and props.

+In 2025, Genies partnered with Unity to bring AI avatars and UGC tools to developers.